-The defined coordinate system for a georeferenced image can be exported as a reference file via the Geographic Imager palette options menu.
-Select Export Reference File from the options menu and choose from the list of available reference file format options: Blue Marble Reference File (.rsf), MapInfo TAB File (.tab), GeoTIFF (.tif)\, World Files (.tfw, .tifw, .wld, .jgw, .pgw, .sdw, .eww, .blw, .dmw) and ER Mapper (.ers).
+The defined coordinate system for a georeferenced image can be exported as a reference file through the Geographic Imager panel options menu.
+Select Export Reference File from the options menu and choose from the list of available reference file format options: Blue Marble Reference File (.rsf), ER Mapper (.ers), GeoTIFF (.tif), MapInfo TAB File (.tab), World Files (.tfw, .tifw, .wld, .jgw, .pgw, .sdw, .eww, .blw, .dmw, .bpw) and geospatial PDF (.pdf).

 Export functionality may also be used to change the referencing file format of an image.
 The georeferencing information should be first exported into the desired reference file format.
-The new file may then be specified as the reference file for the image by clicking on the Reference File link in the Geographic Imager palette and selecting the new file.
+Then click the Reference File link in the Geographic Imager panel to specify it as the new reference.

-The GeoTIFF option is only available if the current image format is TIFF.
-Exporting a reference file to GeoTIFF is another way to convert a regular TIFF to GeoTIFF.
+- The GeoTIFF option is only available if the current image format is TIFF.
+Exporting a reference file to GeoTIFF is another way to convert a non-spatial TIFF to GeoTIFF. - The geospatial PDF option is only available if the current image is an Adobe Photoshop generated geospatial PDF.
+Use the Quick Save to Geospatial PDF option, see next page.